Glitter (film): Box office

 Glitter was released in the United States on September 21, 2001.
 On its opening day, the film grossed an estimated $786,436 in 1,202 theaters.
-On the first weekend of its release, Glitter was the eleventh highest-grossing film, grossing an estimated $2,414,596.
-By the second week, the film dropped 61.1% on tickets sales, ranking at number 15 on the Box Office.
+On the first weekend of its release, Glitter was the eleventh-highest-grossing film, grossing an estimated $2,414,596.
+By the second week, the film dropped 61.1% on ticket sales, ranking at number 15 at the box office.
 It was originally scheduled to open over Labor Day weekend, but the film was pushed back three weeks when Carey was admitted to a hospital for what she stated was extreme exhaustion.
-Glitter was a commercial failure, grossing a total $4,274,407 in the United States.
+Glitter was a commercial failure, grossing a total $4,274,407 in the United States against a $22 million budget.
 Worldwide, the film grossed a total of $5,271,666 until its close day, on October 18, 2001.

 In an interview in 2010, Carey stated that she believed that the film's failure at the box office was largely due to the soundtrack's release date being September 11, 2001, the same day as the terrorist attacks on the World Trade Center and The Pentagon.
 She said, "Here's the thing that a lot of people don't know, that movie was released on September 11, 2001 – could there be a worse day for that movie to come out? ...
 I don't even know that many people even saw the movie."